RuiGao9/RuiGao9.github.io/_pages/about.md

 <h2>About Me.</h2>
 <p>
   <img src="/images/GR-Master.JPG" alt="Hometown" style="width: 300px; float: left; margin: 5px 5px 5px 5px;">
+  Rui was born in a small town of about 30 families, where the community speaks two languages and maintains a rich blend of cultural traditions.
+As the first in his family to achieve a doctoral degree, he hopes to inspire his children and others to pursue higher education based on his limited expierences and stories.<br>
+  Rui was born in a small town of about 30 families, where the community speaks two languages and maintains a rich blend of cultural traditions.
 As the first in his family to achieve a doctoral degree, he hopes to inspire his children and others to pursue higher education based on his limited expierences and stories.
+Rui was born in a small town of about 30 families, where the community speaks two languages and maintains a rich blend of cultural traditions.
+As the first in his family to achieve a doctoral degree, he hopes to inspire his children and others to pursue higher education based on his limited expierences and stories.<br>
 </p>

 <p>